 There are many definitions of giftedness.
 The Lynchburg City Schools has adopted the Virginia state definition of giftedness which reads "... those students in kindergarten through grade 12 whose abilities and potential for accomplishment are so outstanding that they require special programs to meet their educational needs."
 The Lynchburg City Schools recognizes we have many bright and talented students in our schools.
-We also recognize the need and talented students in our schools.
 We also recognize the need to identify and provide special opportunities for those students whose abilities and potential are beyond the reach of the standard curriculum.